*Have a question that is not addressed here?

 - volunteer management/systems

-- feasibility assessment and implementation of mergers and strategic alliance
+- feasibility assessment and implementation of mergers and strategic alliancea

 - technology assessments and planning

-- some hardware and software acquisitions (upgrades that would be considered normal and necessary for operations are not eligible)
+- some hardware and software acquisitions that are tansformative to the organization’s effectiveness (upgrades that would be considered normal and necessary for operations and purchases that CFWM determines are capital items are not eligible)

 Q: Will the Community Foundation fund general operating support?